elizabethtl/csc512-course-proj-dev/readme.md

-This is the submission repo for csc512
+This is the dev repo for csc512

+The llvm I am using is llvm-14, the files are included in [llvm/](llvm)

 The pass is in [part1/](part1/)